IRS Form 1023 Part VII (7) Organization History, 27 Months Rule

 If you are a nonprofit (not a successor to a for-profit entity) which is unlikely, and not claiming exemption for prior periods, you can just apply normally.
 In this case, you qualify for tax exemption as an organization described in section 501(c)(4) for the period beginning with the date you were legally formed and ending with the date you are recognized under section 501(c)(3).
 Generally, contributions made to a section 501(c)(4) organization are not tax deductible.

-in Microsoft Word Document format, please consider making a donation and you’ll get to download them immedietly.
-This will save you weeks of copy pasting and formatting as they are ready to go templates which only need changing names and addresses.
+in Microsoft Word Document format, please consider making a donation and you’ll get to download them immediately.
+Not only they're worth well over $1000 in value, they will save you weeks of copy pasting and formatting as they are ready to go templates which only need changing names and addresses.

 Sorry that this was not useful to you!

 Help improve this!